-Class Attendance This course is online.
-Recorded lecture material will be made available as the course develops and is asynchronous.
+Class Attendance This course has an inperson section 28161 and an exclusively online section 11039.
+Recorded lecture material will be made available as the course develops.
 Students are advised to review the lecture materials and then attend the many office hours to engage in discussion with the instructors and TAs.